fhdhsni/The-Secret-Life-of-Objects/README.md

       return drawLine(blocks, lineNo);
     }).join("\n");
 ```
-Actually there's not much to continue. `drawLine` returns a string to the `map` and `map` returns an array.
+Actually, there's not much to continue. `drawLine` returns a string to the `map` and `map` returns an array.
 This array has one or two elements depend on the `row` that we are working on.
 If it's the header it has two elements.

 ``` javascript
 [ 'name         height country      ',